2 Data

 d

-Of course, for even medium size data tables we typically do not need or want to view the entire data table.
-Use the R head()
+Of course, for even medium-sized data tables we typically do not need or want to view the entire data table.
+Use the R head() function to list the variable names and, by default, the first six rows of data, here for the data frame d.

-that lists the data values at the end of the file..
+R also provides a corresponding function tail() that lists the data values at the end of the file.

 Example 2.4